MDC 7700 Anesthesiology and Critical Care (4 Credits)

 MDC 7602 Senior Surgery Acting Internship (4 Credits)

 This rotation focuses on the inpatient care of surgical patients.
 Students will be given increased responsibility for patient care under supervision of surgical residents and faculty.
 Emphasis will be placed on the acquisition of technical skills and clinical/surgical judgment.

 MDC 7123 Senior Family Medicine Acting Internship (4 Credits)

 Students serve as the primary physician under resident and faculty supervision in both the inpatient and ambulatory setting.
 The level of patient care is increased compared to the third-year Family Medicine Clerkship.

-This clerkship provides experience in caring for patients who present to the Emergency Room with a variety of acute and subacute problems.
+Students actively participate in caring for patients who present to the emergency department with a variety of acute and subacute problems.
 The emphasis is on learning to stabilize and then correctly triage critically ill patients.

 MDC 7650 Senior Neurosurgery Acting Internship (4 Credits)

 This rotation offers an experience in the management of injury and illness of the neurologic system.
 Students will function as an integral part of the faculty led team caring for patients on the neurosurgery service, including initial patient evaluation in the emergency department, clinician and inpatient setting, continuity of care, and development of surgical techniques.